Before you buy a shed

 Wooden Sheds can go on blocks, they’ll need to be 3 or 4 inch solid blocks.
 These might not be the easiest to come-by, so call us if you’re in the Dublin area and we can point you in the right direction (hopefully!)

 PVC Cladded Sheds don’t need a concrete base, but we recommend fitting them on a level surface such as hardcore stone, paving slabs, tarmac etc.

 PVC Cladded Garages will require a rebated slab.
 You can read up on how to lay one of those here.

 Before you buy a shed, make sure you have the appropriate base ready.
 This is especially important if you’re having the shed fitted for you.
-We strongly recommend that you have a damp-proof membrane in place before you lay your base. in worst-case scenarios, you can lay this membrane under the shed itself.
-This will greatly reduce the chances of condensation forming in the Winter months.
+We strongly recommend that you have a damp-proof membrane in place before you lay your base.

 We can recommend a local Finglas Company to deliver sand, slabs, blocks etc., if required.

 Is there a Floor Frame or a Floor?

 There is a difference between a Floor Frame and a Floor.
 It might seem like common sense, but we explain this regularly in-store.
 Floors sit on a floor frame.